-This tuna, sayote, and cabbage mix is a healthy toss of savory flavors, with all the colorful vegetable benefits you need to make a complete meal.
-In this recipe, you’ll only need one pan, a few moments of mixing and tossing, and you’ll have a satisfyingly delicious budget ulam to pair with a steaming bowl of rice!
-Try out the recipe below and see how you can transform one can of tuna into a tasty main dish with in just a few steps!
+This tuna, sayote, and cabbage is a Filipino combination and is made with canned tuna, sayote, cabbage, onion, garlic, tomato, oyster sauce, bell pepper, spring onion and black pepper.
+You’ll have a satisfyingly delicious budget ulam to pair with a steaming bowl of rice!
+Try out the Tuna with Sayote and Cabbage recipe below and see how you can transform one can of tuna into a tasty main dish with in just a few steps!

 Why do people use canned tuna?